robmurray/mtsearch/README.md

 ## Running the application
 note - instructions are for macOS/linux.
-Path structures will need to be adjust for windows.
+Path structures will need to be adjusted for windows.
 ### From Binary

 #### prerequisites